Pizzadreams/PythonLearning/PythonProjects/ArtGallery/readme.md

 - Unsplash API Integration: The app integrates with the Unsplash API to fetch and displays from a collection of high-quality, license-free images for the gallery

+### Handling Sensitive Settings
+To ensure that your Unsplash API key is not exposed in your Git repository, the app uses a *settings.py* file to store sensitive settings.
+This file is excluded from the Git repository using the .gitignore file.